 Some mortgage brokers will also charge you a fee.

-At YesCanDo Money, we will NOT charge you a fee for our services.
-Speak to a mortgage adviser for free today.
+At YesCanDo Money, we charge a small fee for our buy-to-let purchase services.
+However, if you a remortgaging your buy-to-let we do not charge a fee.
+Speak to a mortgage adviser for a free no obligation consulation today.

 How To Make Money On A Buy-To-Let